simonwhitaker/gibo/README.md

 ## Installation

-`gibo` is easily installed as a standalone script:
+Just download `gibo` and put it somewhere on your $PATH.
+Then:

-    $ curl http://git.io/gibo -sLo ~/bin/gibo && chmod +x ~/bin/gibo
+    chmod +x /path/to/gibo   # Make gibo executable gibo -u                  # Initialise gibo

-Assuming "~/bin/" is in your $PATH, you're ready to roll:
+You can automate this with the following one-liner (assuming /usr/local/bin is on your $PATH).

-    $ gibo --list # will initialize gibo for you
+    curl http://git.io/gibo -sLo /usr/local/bin/gibo && chmod +x /usr/local/bin/gibo && gibo -u

 ## Tab completion in bash and zsh